 8 Day Around Iceland Winter Minibus Tour

-✓ Golden Circle ✓ East Iceland ✓ North Iceland ✓ Reykjavík ✓ Akureyri ✓ Jökulsárlón ✓ Vatnajökull ✓ Mývatn ✓ Dimmuborgir ✓ Skógafoss ✓ Seljalandsfoss ✓ Geysir ✓ Gullfoss ✓ Eyjafjallajökull
+✓ Golden Circle ✓ East Iceland ✓ North Iceland ✓ Akureyri ✓ Jökulsárlón ✓ Vatnajökull ✓ Mývatn ✓ Dimmuborgir ✓ Skógafoss ✓ Seljalandsfoss ✓ Geysir ✓ Gullfoss ✓ Kirkjufell

-✓ 8 day guided tour to the South Coast, East and North of Iceland as well as Snæfellsnes Peninsula, travelling via the Ring Route ✓ 7 nights of accommodation in various country hotels with breakfast and a private bathroom ✓ Northern Lights spotting ✓ Taxes
+✓ 8 day guided tour to the South Coast, East and North of Iceland as well as Snæfellsnes Peninsula, travelling via the Ring Road ✓ 7 nights of accommodation in various country hotels with breakfast and a private bathroom ✓ Northern Lights spotting

 Are you ready for the adventure?

-This 8-day tour takes you to the must see Golden Circle route with all its amazing sites.
+This is the perfect tour for those who want to discover Iceland’s rich variety of natural wonders in-between the capital Reykjavík and the ‘Capital in the North’ Akureyri as this 6 days tour takes you to the must see Golden Circle route with all its amazing sites.
 You will see the unbeatable Gullfoss waterfall, Geysir geothermal area and of course the UNESCO World Heritage Site, Thingvellir National Park.
 Next you will be heading to the much talked about South Coast, where you will explore the unique black sand beach, Reynisfjara and Jökulsárlón glacier lagoon.
-After exploring the Eastfjords, Lake Mývatn awaits with its unique surroundings, you will explore Dimmuborgir lava pillars and then carry on the journey to the capital of the North, Akureyri.
-From there you will head to West Iceland and Snæfellsnes Peninsula and find some hidden gems and locations to experience, such as Kirkjufell mountain, lava pillars, a white beach and waterfalls.
-After that you will head south to the capital, Reykjavík.
+After exploring the East fjords, Lake Mývatn awaits in the North with its unique surroundings, you will explore Dimmuborgir lava pillars and then carry on the journey to the capital of the North, Akureyri.
+From there you will head down south to the West Iceland and Snæfellsnes Peninsula and find some hidden gems and locations to experience, such as Kirkjufell mountain.

 Day 1 – The Golden Circle